algosup/2024-2025-project-3-quickest-path-team-6/Documents/Functional/functionalSpecifications.md

 ## Project Overview

 ### Project Definition
-Our task is to create an efficient tool that delivers precise results while addressing the challenges of processing large datasets and ensuring smooth API integration.
+Our task is to create an efficient tool that delivers precise results with the challenges of processing large datasets and ensuring smooth API integration.
 Its purpose is to provide a reliable backend solution personalized to transportation analysis and optimization needs.
 #### Objectives
 - Develop a software solution to calculate the quickest path between two landmarks in the United States.
 - Show functionality via a REST API supporting both JSON and XML response formats.